-Camplify uses a series of camp-based programs to teach students leadership and life skills.
-These are the same skills that North Carolina summer camps have been utilizing for one hundred years.
+Camplify offers a nine year leadership journey of camp and monthly programs to leaders in training.
+These are the same skills that North Carolina summer camps have been utilizing for over a hundred years.

 Camplify appreciates how gracious the local camp community is to our children.
-As an additional perk, residential summer camps sometimes offer individual camp scholarships to Camplify students.
-This summer, more than 50 students will attend a residential camp during a traditional session, up to five weeks.
+As an additional perk, residential summer camps offer individual camp scholarships to Camplify students.
+This summer, more than 60 Camplify students will attend a residential camp during a traditional session, up to five weeks.
 This acts as an optional fourth tier of our programming.

 Thank you for considering volunteering with local youth through Camplify.
 Opportunities are available for individuals of every interest and schedule—days, evenings, and weekends.
 Contact Camplify today to explore the many ways that you can make a lasting impact.